leudz/shipyard/README.md

 This crate uses `unsafe` both because sometimes there's no way around it, and for performance gain.
 Releases should have all invocation of `unsafe` explained.
-If you find places where a safe alternative is possible without repercussion (small ones are sometimes acceptable) feel free to open an issue or a PR.
+If you find places where a safe alternative is possible without repercussion (small ones are sometimes acceptable) please open an issue or a PR.

-## Origin of the Name

-Assembly lines take input, process it at each step, and output a result.
-You can have multiple lines working in parallel as long as they don't bother each other.

-Shipyards such as the [Venetian Arsenal](https://en.wikipedia.org/wiki/Venetian_Arsenal) are some of the oldest examples of successful, large-scale, industrial assembly lines.
-So successful that it could output a fully-finished ship _every day_.

-*Shipyard* is a project you can use to build your own highly-parallel software processes.

 ## License